MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

 ## Exit a sequence during the flow

 By enabling the option to exit a sequence, you disconnect the sequence from its records when the criteria is met.
-For example, if the flow includes an email reply from the customer, the email will be disconnected from the sequence.
+For example, if the flow includes an email reply from the customer, the record will be disconnected from the sequence.

 **Prerequisites**